kottans/git-course/modules/linux-cli.md

 skills in navigating across file system, manipulating files, executing scripts.

-The following modules on Git will require CLI skills as well.
+The following modules on Git will require Linux CLI skills as well.

 ## Targets